Destineees/reading-notes/code-201/class-05.md

 ## Things I want to know more about

-WebGL and 3d images because why not..
+WebGL and 3d images because why not...

+I think it would be fun to play with 3D images